ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          WEAPON.targetInteractionEvent:Connect(OnWeaponInteraction)
          ```

 4. To test this and make sure everything is working correctly, we'll need to add a Team Settings object to our game.

+     [PHOTO HERE]

      1. In **CORE Content**, scroll down to the *Game Objects* section and select the *Settings Objects* category.
 Drag a **Team Settings** object into your project Hierarchy.
 Make sure it is not within the Fire Staff.